Special routes of U.S. Route 50: Kyune–Castle Gate temporary route

-The first road built between Helper and Soldier Summit exited the Price River Canyon along modern US 191 near Castle Gate and returned to the current alignment of U.S. Route 6 via Emma Park Road to bypass a narrow, meandering portion of the canyon.
+The first road built between Helper and Soldier Summit exited the Price River Canyon along modern US 191 near Castle Gate and returned to the current alignment of UT 6 via Emma Park Road to bypass a narrow, meandering portion of the canyon.
 Once announced this road would be used for the Midland Trail (precursor to US 6) a shorter, more direct route was proposed that remained in Price Canyon for the entire ascent.
 Once finished both routes were briefly used for US 50.
 This portion of then US 50 is today designated US 6.
-The road is occasionally as a detour when US 6 through price canyon is closed.
+The road is occasionally as a detour when US 6 through Price Canyon is closed.
+Specifically this alternate route was used for a period of time in 1966 while the main route in Price Canyon was being improved.
+Emma Park Road is currently designated as a county road within Utah and Carbon counties.

 Colorado

 Pueblo–Avondale

 U.S. Route 50 Business is a business route of U.S. Route 50 in the U.S. state of Colorado.